-Credit Hour: 3 Prerequisite: MTT 102 Pre or Co-requisite: ENG 200 registration; engineering ethics; introduction to static and dynamic equilibrium; computer-aided engineering and mathematical computing; exercises in engineering technical communications.
+Credit Hour: 3 Prerequisite: MTT 102 Pre or Co-requisite: ENG 200

+This course introduces students to the study and practice of civil engineering; specialized subdisciplines of civil engineering; professionalism and professional registration; engineering ethics; introduction to static and dynamic equilibrium; computer-aided engineering and mathematical computing; exercises in engineering technical communications.
 Introduction to the concepts of engineering design in the hot and humid environment of the Gulf region.
 Sample engineering design project.